 Take a look at our camping checklist for a generalised list of camping essentials that will see you through any trip, whether in the high or low season.

-Winter Camping Kit
+What to Bring Winter Camping

-These tents are built for the grinding cold and ripping winds.
+Four season tents are built for the grinding cold and ripping winds.
 Under no circumstance should you ever use a summer tent in winter.
 Choose a sturdy four-season tent with double walls so condensation and extreme weather are kept at bay.

 Groundsheets and Sleeping Mats

 These are essential for preventing the freezing chill from the ground to seep into your clothes and body.
-Think in numbers – several layers of groundsheets and sleeping mats will boost insulation and make for a warmer environment in the tent.
+Think in numbers – several layers of groundsheets and camping mats will boost insulation and make for a warmer environment in the tent.

 Sleeping Bag and Liner

 Not only should you choose a sleeping bag of high quality designed to keep you warm at sub-zero temperatures, but adding an internal liner is an even better idea.
 This simple additional layer will create yet another insulating compartment that will help you retain heat instead of losing it to your cold surroundings.
 Beware of the way insulating layers work in unison, however, and always maximise the best sources of insulation you’ve got.
-For more information about how to make the most of insulation, check out our insulation guide.
+For more information about how to make the most of insulation, check out our insulated clothing guide.

 The rucksack should be larger than usual to allow you to carry the extra items you’ll be needing.
 Remember the rule of packing more than what you think you’ll need to be on the safe side, but try to pack lightly and intelligently at the same time.